This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-If you think your child developed cerebral palsy due to medical mistakes, a Houston cerebral palsy lawyer may be able to assist you.
+Contact a Houston cerebral palsy lawyer if you think your child developed cerebral palsy because of preventable medical mistakes.
 Qualified lawyers in Houston have helped many families with justice and compensation after healthcare professionals negligently caused birth injuries.

-Why You Need a Houston Cerebral Palsy Lawyer
+Why Do I Need a Houston Cerebral Palsy Lawyer?

 Children with special needs, including cerebral palsy and other disorders, have many resources and excellent medical care in Houston.
 Most babies born in Houston are in quality medical hands.